top of page

 A quick guide to outdoor swimming

 Swimming in the outdoors has seen a recent revival and is becoming increasingly popular across the UK.
 Hot summers have helped, but there is also a growing body of evidence that swimming in the outdoors can have significant physical, physiological and mental health benefits.
+It's also a great community activity where you can meet new people and see some of the best of our wild places.

 What is wild swimming?